Owen Labrie is accused of raping another student at St. Paul's School in New Hampshire

 “I thought she was having a great time,” he said.

-He said that he may have gotten carried away at times, leading to bruises she reported on her breasts.
-They were both aroused, he said, so he went to put a condom on, but soon stopped himself.
+Labrie, 18 at the time, said that he may have gotten carried away at times, leading to bruises she reported on her breasts.
+They were both aroused, he said, so he went to put a condom on, but he stopped himself.

 “I thought I was going to have sex with this girl,” he said, but after getting the condom, he testified, he changed his mind.